wllmwu/wllmwu.github.io/README.md

 - `title` (string): The title of the page.
 - `seoTitle` (optional string): The string to use for the page's actual `<title>` tag in its `<head>`.
 Will be automatically appended with the site name.
 If not provided, then defaults to the value of `title`.
-- `showBanner` (optional boolean): Whether to include a banner at the top of the page.
-Defaults to `true`.
+- `hideBanner` (optional boolean): Whether to hide the banner at the top of the page.
+Defaults to `false`.
+- `hideBreadcrumb` (optional boolean): Whether to hide the breadcrumb trail at the top of the page.
+Defaults to `false`.